14 Quick Stress Relievers For Women (Not Exercise or Sleep!)

 But I know things can improve for you.
 Despite hustle culture and unrealistic expectations of women, you don’t have to accept merely surviving stress as a way of life and being too exhausted to relax or have fun.

 With the simple stress relievers for women I’m sharing below, you can better manage and reduce your stress.
-They are easy but can make a big difference in how you’re feeling.
+They’re easy but can make a difference in how you’re feeling.

-The trick is being gentle with yourself and tending to your needs through self-care because when you take care of yourself you’ll reduce your stress.
+The trick is showing yourself compassion and tending to your needs through self-care.
+When you take care of yourself, you’ll reduce your stress.

 The Important Difference Between Stress and Stressors